-Commissioner's message 1
+Commissioner's message .
+1

-Plans at a glance 3
+Plans at a glance and operating context .
+3

-Planned results: what we want to achieve this year and beyond 5
+Planned results: what we want to achieve this year and beyond .
+5

-Core Responsibility 5
+Core Responsibility .
+5

-Administrative support to federally appointed judges 5
+Support to federally appointed judges .
+5

-Internal Services 10
+Internal Services .
+9

-Spending and human resources 13
+Spending and human resources 11

-Planned spending 13
+Planned spending 11

-Planned human resources 15
+Planned human resources 13

-Estimates by vote 15
+Estimates by vote 13

-Future-Oriented Condensed Statement of Operations 16
+Future-Oriented Condensed Statement of Operations 14

-Supplementary information 17
+Additional information 15

-Corporate information 17
+Corporate information 15

-Organizational profile 17
+Organizational profile 15

-Raison d'être, mandate and role 17
+Raison d'être, mandate and role: who we are and what we do 15

-Operating context and key risks 17

-Reporting framework 18
+Reporting framework 16

-Supporting information on the Program Inventory 20
+Supporting information on the Program Inventory 18

-Supplementary information tables 20
+Supplementary information tables 18

-Federal tax expenditures 20
+Federal tax expenditures 18

-Organizational contact information 20
+Organizational contact information 18

-Appendix: definitions 21
+Appendix: definitions 19

-Endnotes 25
+Endnotes 23